 Other than the election of Directors and the ratification of the independent registered public accounting firm, we do not expect any matters to be presented for a vote at the Annual Meeting.
-If you grant a proxy, the persons named as Proxyholders (Corliss J. Nelson, our Executive Vice President and Chief Financial Officer, Andreas Pohlmann, our Executive Vice President and Chief Administrative Officer, and Julie K. Chapin, our Deputy General Counsel and Assistant Secretary) will have the discretion to vote your shares on any additional matters properly presented for a vote at the Annual Meeting.
+If you grant a proxy, the Proxyholders will have the discretion to vote your shares on any additional matters properly presented for a vote at the Annual Meeting.
 Under our By-laws, the deadline for notifying us of any additional proposals to be presented at the Annual Meeting has passed and, accordingly, shareholders may not present proposals at the Annual Meeting.